p0dalirius/volatility2docker/README.md

 ## Installation

-To build the container and install the command, just type `make install` in this repository
+You need to install [docker](https://docs.docker.com/engine/install/ubuntu/) to use this tool.
+Once this is done, you can build the container and install the command by typing `make install` in this repository.

 ## Contributing